maximka76667/lode-api-rust/README.md

 > [!IMPORTANT]
 > Since I'm using Neon's free tier with minimal memory allocation, the monthly compute quota runs out on 30 and 31-day months.
 On the last one-two days of those months the database becomes unavailable and the service stops working until the quota resets on the 1st.

-REST API for receiving and serving BME280 sensor readings (temperature, humidity, pressure).
+REST API for receiving and serving sensor readings from the embedded board — temperature, humidity, pressure (BME280) and human presence data (LD2410C radar).
 The sensor board pushes data via HTTP POST; clients fetch history or subscribe to live updates over SSE.

 Firmware for the sensor board: [maximka76667/lode-stm32h723](https://github.com/maximka76667/lode-stm32h723)